ToniMacaroni/CustomPillows/README.md

 A Beat Saber mod that shouldn't exist (but yet it does)

 ## Installation
-1) download the first zip in [Releases](https://github.com/ToniMacaroni/CustomPillows/releases)
+1) Download the first zip in [Releases](https://github.com/ToniMacaroni/CustomPillows/releases)
-2) extract the zip into your Beat Saber directory
+2) Extract the zip into your Beat Saber directory

 ## Usage
 In-game you will see a mod panel on the left hand side which should include a "Custom Pillows" button.